Asia Rugby: Sevens Series

 The Asian Sevens Series is similar to the HSBC World Sevens Series, but at a regional level.

 World Rugby Rankings

 Organisation structure

 The member unions form the Council which is Asia Rugby’s ultimate decision-making body.
 The Council meets twice a year, including for the Annual General Meeting (AGM) at the end of each year where the 12-person executive committee (Exco) is elected.

 As of 2020, the president of Asia Rugby is Qais Al-Dhalai of the United Arab Emirates.

-Management and staff of Asia Rugby, headed by CEO Johny Stavrinou and General Manager Ross Mitchell, are based at Olympic House, Causeway Bay in Hong Kong.
+Management and staff of Asia Rugby, headed by CEO Benjamin Van Rooyen based at Olympic House, Causeway Bay in Hong Kong.

 Also, Asia Rugby has contracted with a number of Officers in Asia for Development.